Western larch: Assisted migration

 In 2010, the Government of British Columbia implemented an assisted migration program of western larch to a new habitat in northern British Columbia, about 1000 kilometers north of its current range.
 Assisted migration of Canadian forests had been proposed as an adaptation measure in response to climate change.
-Indeed, as average temperatures rise, the optimal climate conditions for trees species are also moving North.
+Indeed, as average temperatures rise, the optimal climate conditions for trees species are also moving north.
 Research had shown that western larch trees have no trouble growing in northern BC, an area whose climatic conditions are predicted to match the western larch's historical range by 2030.

 British Columbia started seeding western larch trees in northern BC in the early 2010s.
 This was the first assisted migration program for a North American tree.
 The western larch was selected for because of its significant commercial importance and the fear that climate change and parasites such as the mountain pine beetle would considerably diminish its supply.
 To pre-empt opposition from biologists and other groups, the government avoided making public consultation on the program.
-Instead, they framed the policy as an introduction of a non-exotic species to a similar environment, and implemented the program through the province's existing legal and regulatory framework.
+Instead, they framed the policy as an introduction of a non-exotic species to a similar environment and implemented the program through the province's existing legal and regulatory framework.

 Foresters in the United States have also initiated "experimental treatments" of larch-dominated national forests in Montana.
 However, if some "aggressively warming climate scenarios" actually unfold, foresters will need to let go of any expectations of helping this species maintain a presence south of the Canadian border.

 Uses

 Indigenous peoples applied the resinous gum to injuries and chewed it to treat sore throat.
-Some also ate the cambium and sap; the Kutenai and Salish peoples of Montana in particular collected the sap.
+Some also ate the cambium and sap; the Kutenai and Bitterroot Salish of Montana in particular collected the sap.
 A medicinal tea was made from the bark or foliage.

 Some Plateau Indian tribes drank an infusion from the young shoots to treat tuberculosis and laryngitis.

 The sweetish galactan of the sap can be made into baking powder and medicine.
 An extract of the tree is sold as a health supplement.
 The water-soluble arabinogalactan is used in food, medicine, ink, and paint.

 The wood is tough and durable, but also flexible in thin strips, and is particularly valued for yacht building; wood used for this must be free of knots, and can only be obtained from old trees that were pruned when young to remove side branches.
 Small larch poles are widely used for rustic fencing.

 The wood is highly prized as firewood in the Pacific Northwest where it is often called "tamarack," although it is a different species than the tamarack larch.
 The wood burns with a sweet fragrance and a distinctive popping noise.

 Western larch is used for the production of Venice turpentine.